 Section 404 of the Clean Water Act regulates the discharge of dredged or fill material into waters of the United States.
-USACE issues this permit, which requires that steps be taken to avoid impacts on aquatic resources, that potential impacts be minimized, and that compensation be provided for all remaining unavoidable impacts.
-Although the specific construction methods for the proposed bridge have not been completed, Alternative 1 would likely require an individual permit from USACE, and the Navy would comply with any provisions determined under the permit.
+USACE and MDE jointly issue this permit, which requires that steps be taken to avoid impacts on aquatic resources, that potential impacts be minimized, and that compensation be provided for all remaining unavoidable impacts.
+Although the specific construction methods for the proposed bridge have not been determined, Alternative 1 would require a joint license application from USACE and MDE, and the Navy would comply with any provisions determined under the permit.
 No jurisdictional wetlands are within or near this area.
-The Navy would also coordinate with the U.S. Coast Guard to receive authorization for bridge construction under Section 9 of the Rivers and Harbors Act.
+The Navy has also coordinated with the U.S. Coast Guard regarding authorization for bridge construction under Section 9 of the Rivers and Harbors Act.
+The U.S. Coast Guard determined that a bridge permit for this action is not required; the project is in the